About Us

 Staff Parish Relations Team

-Staff Parish Relations Team – Chair: Wendy Norris, 2026
+Staff Parish Relations Team – Chair: TBD

-2026: Nancy Conrad, Lloyd Brown, Wendy Norris
+2026: Nancy Conrad, Lloyd Brown

-2027: Jane Hedrick, Betty Pope, Abby SMith
+2027: Jane Hedrick, Betty Pope, Abby Smith

 About: The Staff Parish Relations Team serves First UMC by assessing the church's current staffing needs and provide supervision, guidance, and support for the church staff.